websiteinspiration/bugsplat.rb/entries/consulting.md

 skip_metadata: true
 ---

+Are you looking to **jumpstart a new project** or clean up an old codebase?
+Have a **thorny devops problem** you need some help with?
+I have a vast array of skills and experience to **help your business succeed**, on time and on budget.
+These are some of my recently completed projects:

+* Paired with a customer and walked through **Docker** and how it could apply to their projects
+* Built methods for installing a traditional PHP application onto Platform-as-a-Service providers like **Heroku** and **CloudFoundry**
+* Set up an extensive test suite for a customer's **Rails/Stripe integration**

+I specialize in:

+* Payment systems including Stripe, Balanced, and Braintree
+* Infrastructure and DevOps, including AWS, Heroku, Email, and DNS
+* Ruby and Rails

+### Praise from some happy customers

 <blockquote>Pete is a wizard.
 He is the smartest guy I know.
 If you ever have Rails, DNS, email, or any other questions about anything, Pete knows the answer.
 <br><br>
 <img class="img-circle" src="http://d2s7foagexgnc2.cloudfront.net/files/0c8e53e412919ac7f961/aaronfrancis-2.png" style="width: 2em; margin-right: 1em"><a href="http://aaronfrancis.com">Aaron Francis</a>
 </blockquote>

-Are you looking to **jumpstart a new project** or clean up an old codebase?
-Have a **thorny devops problem** you need some help with?
-I have a vast array of skills and experience to **help your business succeed**.
-I specialize in:

-* Payment systems
-* Ruby and Rails
-* Infrastructure and Devops, including AWS and Heroku
-* Document conversion
-* Twilio telecom

 <blockquote>Pete is so well rounded and brilliant with systems and networking stuff.
 Among our bootstrapper collective, I think he is the one who most consistently has the answer for something tricky or technical.
 <br><br>